orbeon/orbeon-forms-doc/Form-Builder-~-Extension-API.md

     - `form-instance` parameter: points to the root element of the form definition's form instance
     - `form-metadata` parameter: points to the root element of the form definition's form metadata

-Handlers for these events can access the form definition and read from/ write to it.
+Handlers for these events can access the form definition and read from / write to it.
 Component authors have to be very careful not damaging the form definition in the process.

 ## Custom Control Settings tab